Medical School Transfers: Complete Guide

 And if you’d rather be a bit further west, the Medical University of Silesia in Poland could be just what you need!
-While, once again, you can only transfer into its medical program rather than dentistry or pharmacy (which are reserved for first year students only), but there’s no need to worry: since its inception, the university has educated more than 50,000 medical specialists, so you’ll be in very good hands!
+While, once again, you can only transfer into its medical program rather than dentistry or pharmacy (which are reserved for first-year students only), there’s no need to worry: since its inception, the university has educated more than 50,000 medical specialists, so you’ll be in very good hands!

 Is it possible to transfer to medicine from another course?

 Yes, it is possible, but with a few caveats.
-Obviously, you need to be transferring from a course that’s related to medicine.
+Obviously, you need to be transferring from a course related to medicine.
 You can’t go from an English major to medicine, for example - so in those cases, if you’ve found your true calling too late, you might have a bit more work to do to pursue it.

 However, if you wish to transfer from biomedical science to medicine, that’s ideal!
 The same goes for pharmacy, medicinal chemistry, human biology, and other programmes adjacent to medicine.
 In fact, not only will you not face many difficulties with your transfer, but many universities will fast-track your interview, so you can get settled faster than you did in the first year.
 They know you’d rather not deal with the admissions process again and are happy to accommodate!

 Can I transfer to study medicine in Europe from the UK?

 Absolutely!
-There are many reasons why a UK student would consider medical schools in Europe - significantly lower tuition fees, lower costs of living, all while providing you with an adventure and, more importantly, a degree that will be recognised back home.
+There are many reasons why a UK student would consider medical schools in Europe - significantly lower tuition fees and lower costs of living, all while providing you with an adventure and, more importantly, a degree that will be recognised back home.
 What’s not to love?